Last update:2025-03-24 10:21:48

 http://example.com/test.jpg?token=123

-Select the scope of requests to which URL authentication applies:
+You can typically define the scope of requests to which URL authentication will be applied.
+Common options include:

 Setting | Description |